Book a demo

 Nedap's Super instance now indexes content from Slack, Slite, GitHub, Confluence, Notion, Jira, HubSpot, SharePoint, and several custom internal systems including their decision tracker and intranet portals.

 And of course, [I like] the variety of sources, but also the option to add our own custom stuff.
 Because we cannot expect you guys to always add every specific source.
-Plus, we also have internal stuff that we first we keep track of all of our decisions in a specific system that we built ourselves.
 We also feed that into Super which is great because then, it can combine all of these things together.

 For a multinational company where English is the primary language but teams speak Dutch, Spanish, Polish, and Ukrainian, Super's multilingual capabilities proved unexpectedly valuable.